altinay10/Aylak/README.md

 # Aylak
-Web page scraper application that has javascript rendering feature
+Aylak is a web page scraper application that has javascript rendering feature

 # Dependencies
 Chromedp need **Google Chrome** so make sure it's installed.